-Investments in high yield bonds are generally considered to constitute more speculative investments.
-These bonds comprise a higher credit risk, higher price fluctuations and a higher risk of loss of capital deployed than bonds with a higher credit rating.
-However, they are considered to result in higher return compared to the bonds within the investment grade area.
+Investments in high-yield bonds are more risky and generally considered to constitute more speculative investments.
+These bonds comprise a higher credit risk, higher price fluctuations, a higher risk of loss of capital deployed and of ongoing earnings than bonds with a higher credit rating.
+The high-yield bonds are generally more sensitive to the changes in the macroeconomic conditions.
+The spread to the higher rated securities tends to widen during the economic slowdown and recession and to tighten during the economic upswing.
+Higher coupon payable to the high-yield bond holders is considered a compensation for a higher degree of risk taken by the investors.